I'm having issues. What are some initial troubleshooting steps I can take?

 Disable add-ons and extensions

-Browser add-ons and extensions can be very helpful tools, but unfortunately, they’re also common targets for malware makers looking to inject ads into your pages or steal your data.
-Well-intentioned updates to non-malicious add-ons can also have unintended effects on websites such as Harvest.
+Browser add-ons and extensions can be helpful tools, but they’re also common targets for malware.
+Well-intentioned updates to add-ons can also have unintended effects on websites such as Harvest.

 If you have any add-ons or extensions installed, we recommend disabling all of them and then restarting your browser.
-If you no longer see errors in Harvest, then it’s likely the problem had something to do with an add-on or extension.
-If you installed them intentionally, you can re-enable them one at a time until the problem reappears, revealing the identity of the culprit.
+If you no longer see errors in Harvest, the problem likely had something to do with an add-on or extension.
+We recommend re-enabling them one at a time until the problem reappears, revealing the culprit.

 - Enter chrome://extensions/ in your address bar.